…AND WHAT I EAT IN A DAY

 - notice how different foods and eating rhythms affect my health

-- introduce new healthier routines
+- introduce new healthier routines not revolving solely around food

 - become a master of meal prepping!